Vernal G. Cave: Education and military service

 He graduated from City College of New York in 1941 and earned his M.D. at Howard University in 1944.
-He served as a U.S. Air Force doctor from 1947–52, during which time he was the medical officer for the famous Tuskegee Airmen of World War II.
+He served as a U.S. Air Force doctor from 1947 to 1952, during which time he was the medical officer for the famous Tuskegee Airmen of World War II.

 Professional life

 After his discharge from the military, he practiced medicine in Brooklyn for over forty years.
-He was Brooklyn’s first Board Certified Dermatologist of African-American descent and the first to become a Diplomat of the American Board of Dermatology and Syphilogy.
+He was Brooklyn's first Board Certified Dermatologist of African-American descent and the first to become a Diplomat of the American Board of Dermatology and Syphilogy.
 He was also the first Black President of the Medical Society of the County of Kings and the first to serve as President of the First District Branch of the New York State Medical Society.
 He also served on the board of the Brookdale University Hospital and Medical Center.

 He was the 73rd President of the National Medical Association, an organization for Black medical professionals, which also named the Vernal Cave Medical Humanitarian award in his honor.
 According to one honoree of the award, he “understood that the practice of medicine and the care of patients extend beyond the office, into the community if one is to fully and faithfully live up to our oath to heal.”